Cotes08/EscapeFromReality/README.md

 - This repository uses **Git LFS** to manage large assets.
 - Downloading the repository as a ZIP file **will not work properly**.
-- To clone the project correctly, you need a Git client with LFS support:
+- To download the project correctly, use any Git client to clone the repository.